The Bird Cliffs of Latrabjarg | Westfjords Hiking Tour

 For these reasons and more, Látrabjarg is widely considered to be the best place on earth for photographing puffins, especially considering how close guests can actually get to the birds.
 One of the major reasons as to why this is possible lies in the fact that puffins haven't been hunted at Látrabjarg for decades, meaning the birds are far more friendly towards humans.

-The cliff itself is the habitat of millions of seabirds which can be seen on the walk along the edge of the cliff, such as puffins, razorbills, fulmars, guillemots and many more.
-The bird season is from early-April to late-July.
+The bird season is from late-April to late-July.
 Látrabjarg is claimed to be the best place in the world to photograph puffins because of how close you can get to them on the cliff.
-This is rare compared to other puffin sites, since it hasn't been hunted here for decades.
-As a result the puffin has become extraordinary human friendly.
-The local guide will take you to an unforgettable hiking tour around the area.
+This is rare compared to other puffin sites since it hasn't been hunted here for decades.
+As a result, the puffin has become extraordinary human-friendly.
+Here, the local guide will be taking you on a mesmerising hiking trail.

 The tour starts by bus from Westfjords Adventures office in Patreksfjörður, which is then followed by a 90-minute drive to Bjargtangar, a lighthouse marking the westernmost point of Iceland and Europe.
 Here, you will spend 5—6 hours exploring and birdwatching at the Látrabjarg cliffs, covering a total distance of 14 km.
 On the way back to Patreksfjörður, you will also make a stop at the Heritage Museum in Hnjótur to learn more about the history and culture of this fascinating region.